-Other receivables and other current assets primarily include refundable advance to third party service provider, other deposits, and prepaid expense to be expensed based on the service completed during the period.
+Other receivables and other current assets primarily include refundable advance to third party service provider and other deposits.
 Management regularly reviews the aging of receivables and changes in payment trends and records allowances when management believes collection of amounts due are at risk.
 Accounts considered uncollectable are written off against allowances after exhaustive efforts at collection are made.
-As of December 31, 2022 and June 30, 2022, no allowance for doubtful account was recorded.
+As of March 31, 2023 and June 30, 2022, no allowance for doubtful account was recorded.